 We have all discovered data errors or things we need to be changed in our Building & Unit ("B&U") data from time to time.
 Below we will summarize the various situations and what to do about them.
-Some things can be changed by HA Users, and some must be done by HUD staff with special training and greater access to the system.
+Some things can be changed by PHA users, and some must be done by HUD staff with special training and greater access to the system.

 There are two categories of changes: